BoomerangDecompiler/boomerang/Readme.md

 ### Building on Windows

-To compile on windows, it should be enough to run cmake-gui and fill in the paths to missing libraries if CMake des not find them.
+To compile on windows, it should be enough to run cmake-gui and fill in the paths to missing libraries if CMake does not find them.

 ### Building on macOS